univention/e2e-tests/guidelines.md

    because these implementations were designed with Selenium in mind.
    Playwright is fundamentally different from Selenium in many ways.
-Therefore, I believe it is better to build a POM from scratch so that it integrates well with the Playwright way of doing things by design.
+Therefore, I believe it is better to build a POM from scratch so that it integrates well with the Playwright way of doing things.

 With that in mind, we have developed our own custom POM jumping off from the basic POM implementation in the Playwright docs.